 Although moving to xP&A makes absolute sense in these uncertain times, many organizations are just not ready.
-In a recent survey we found that only 21% of organizations had made the move, 42% had updated their FP&A structure and tools so they could move, while 36% thought their organization may adopt xP&A in the next few years.
+In the 2022 FP&A Trends Survey, we found that only 16% of respondents have completely embraced xP&A. On average, 27% of organizations have started to plan and work with different departments, while 22% are considering the move.